 For the most part, the reps that we spoke to were knowledgeable and looked like they knew exactly what they were doing.
 However certain questions got them stumped and we were forced to wait for several minutes to get an answer.
 In our opinion, Bluehost’s customer support can probably help out if you run into some minor issue, but with the bigger problems you’re gonna have a less than ideal experience.

-VERDICT; It is fine margins, but we found talking to Bluehost’s live rep to be easier, and more importantly, quicker than talking to a HostMonster live rep. So, yet again, Bluehost wins this one.
+It is fine margins, but we found talking to Bluehost live rep to be easier, and more importantly, quicker than talking to a HostMonster live rep. So, yet again, Bluehost wins this one.

-For most people, their website is an integral part of their business and their business is an important part of their livelihood (Yes, we do have our philosopher hats on).
+For most people, their website is an integral part of their business.
 It follows that it is important for websites to be secure from the actions of mischievous people on the internet.
 While users can take their own precautions, most of the work rests with the security of the entire hosting infrastructure.
-And building and maintaining that infrastructure is the job of the Web-host.
+And building and maintaining that infrastructure is the job of the hosting companies.

 Bluehost Security Features